-Buildings have a profound impact on our emotions and health, affecting everything from our endocrine system (which produces our hormones) to our nervous system.
-At Loveday, we have taken this into account at every level of our stunning properties.
+Buildings have a deep effect on our emotions and health, touching everything from our hormones to our nervous systems.
+We apply this learning to every part of our stunning Loveday properties.

-Benefitting from research from the University of Stirling and input from a team of world-leading architects, designers and real estate experts from the senior care sector, we have developed a range of unique design standards and features that are only found in Loveday homes.
-Key design principles include:
+Using research from the University of Stirling and input from architects, designers and real estate experts in the senior care sector, we have developed features which are only found in Loveday Residences.

-Exposure to natural sunlight has proven benefits for seniors and those living with dementia.
-Suites, dining rooms and communal lounges are all positioned to maximise natural light.
-Window sizes have been designed to allow daylight into the building without the risk of overheating, and with a view to maintaining privacy by reducing overlooking.
+Natural light has proven benefits for seniors and people living with dementia.
+Suites, dining rooms and communal spaces have all been built to maximise natural light.
+In addition, windows have been designed to allow light in without causing overheating and to help retain privacy.

-As the provision of accessible outdoor space is highly desirable, Loveday properties incorporate sensory gardens, courtyards or other direct access to exterior spaces.
+Loveday properties have sensory gardens, courtyards and other direct access to secure exterior spaces.

-Floors, walls and ceilings throughout the premises are designed to incorporate and maintain the highest standards of hygiene.
+All floors, walls and ceilings are designed to ensure high levels of hygiene.